DataSQRL/datasqrl.github.io/docs/getting-started/why-datasqrl.md

 In other words: DataSQRL handles all the time-consuming details for you.
 You implement the logic of your data service in [SQRL](/docs/reference/sqrl/overview), a simple language based on SQL to define data transformations and analytics, and DataSQRL compiles that logic into a fully orchestrated data pipeline for data ingest, transformation, analytics, and database storage as well as an API and API serving layer.

 Think of DataSQRL as a compiler for data services: DataSQRL saves you the time of implementing, integrating, and optimizing low level data abstractions. <br />
 You don't implement software in [machine code](https://en.wikipedia.org/wiki/Machine_code).
 You use a higher level language like Javascript, Python, Java, etc that compiles into machine code to save you that hassle.
-SQRL is a higher-level for data services and DataSQRL the execution engine.
+SQRL is a higher-level language for data services and DataSQRL the execution engine.

 Because DataSQRL abstracts much complexity of implementing data services it saves you a lot of time and allows you to [implement data services in 10 minutes](/docs/getting-started/nutshop-tutorial).